Unleash/unleash/website/docs/feature-flag-tutorials/golang/implementing-feature-flags-golang.md

 )
 ```

-You can check our [API token and client keys documentation](https://docs.getunleash.io/reference/api-tokens-and-client-keys) for more specifics.

 Now, let's add our client to our project, grab the feature flag from Unleash, and update our conditional statement.
 Don't forget to also update the config with your API key: